swiftlang/swift/README.md

     utils/build-script --release-debuginfo

-If you are interested in debugging the compiler, run:
+When developing Swift, it helps to build what you're working on in a debug configuration while building the rest of the project with optimizations.
+Below are some examples of using debug variants:

+    utils/build-script --release-debuginfo --debug-swift # Swift frontend built in debug utils/build-script --release-debuginfo --debug-swift-stdlib # Standard library built in debug utils/build-script --release-debuginfo --debug-swift --force-optimized-typechecker # Swift frontend sans type checker built in debug

+Limiting the amount of debug code in the compiler has a very large impact on Swift compile times, and in turn the test execution time.
+If you want to build the entire project in debug, you can run:

     utils/build-script --debug

-However, the compiler will be slower when built in debug mode.
-When developing in a specific area of the compiler, it helps to build an optimized compiler and override specific projects to use the debug variant.

-Below are some examples of using debug variants:

-    utils/build-script --release-debuginfo --debug-swift
-    utils/build-script --release-debuginfo --debug-swift-stdlib
-    utils/build-script --release-debuginfo --debug-swift --force-optimized-typechecker

 For documentation of all available arguments, as well as additional usage information, see the inline help: